Elective Module in the BA Social Work Programme

 The application must be complete:

-• Elective courses should be creative, complementary, or in-depth offerings not already covered in the core BA Social Work curriculum.
+- Elective courses should be creative, complementary, or in-depth offerings, beeing related to social work and not already covered in the core BA Social Work curriculum.

 Teaching Formats in the Elective Module

-Some courses may be offered as block seminars, especially during the lecture-free period in March (for the winter semester) or September (for the summer semester).
-If you are interested in offering a block seminar, please indicate this clearly in your application.
+Some courses may be offered as full block courses (compact seminars) particularly during the lecture-free period in the winter semester in February/March and in the summer semester in August/September.
+If such an option is of interest to you please indicate this in the application form.

 Assessment